irods/irods-legacy/iRODS/clients/fuse/README.txt

 DESCRIPTION
-	This directory, and its subdirectories, contain modules for building the irodsFs binary which can be used to mount an iRods collection to a local directory.
-Then the files and sub-collections in this mounted iRods collection can be accessed using regular UNIX commands through this local directory.
+	This directory, and its subdirectories, contain modules for building the irodsFs binary which can be used to mount an iRODS collection to a local directory.
+Then the files and sub-collections in this mounted iRODS collection can be accessed using regular UNIX commands through this local directory.

 FUSE (Filesystem in Userspace) is a free Unix kernel module that allows